As each week goes by, a playoff berth is looking more and more realistic for the Washington Nationals.

 Sweeping a quality opponent like the Giants continues to prove that this team is becoming more and more legitimate as the season goes on.
 They’re not just a passing fad, a flash in the pan or any other cliche’ that could be used.
 They’re contenders.

-Tags: Adam LaRoche, Brandon Belt, Brandon Crawford, Bryce Harper, D.C.
+Tags: Brandon Belt, Brandon Crawford, Bryce Harper, D.C.
 United, Danny Espinosa, Fenway Park, Ian Desmond, Matt Cain, Michael Morse, New York Giants, New York Mets, Philadelphia Phillies, Ryan Theriot, Ryan Zimmerman, San Francisco Giants, Stephen Strasburg, Steve Lombardozzi, Tyler Moore, Washington Capitals, Washington Nationals, Washington Redskins, Washington Senators, Washington Wizards